alex-isv/solutions-engineering/AMD/AMD-GPU-deployment-in-RKE2-cluster/Deploying-AMD-MI210-in-SUSE-Kubernetes-stack.md

 <ins> Setup environment </ins>

-SLES 15 sp5 based RKE2 cluster with a Rancher manager.
+- SLES 15 sp5 based RKE2 cluster with a Rancher manager.
+Please review []( ) on how to install RKE2 cluster.

-MI210 AMD GPU installed in the worker node.
+- MI210 AMD GPU installed in the worker node.

 - **Install ROCM on the worker (GPU) node**